MissVeronica/um-woo-predefined-fields/README.md

 ### Version 2.3.0
 1. Single country will not require a select field for the country at Registration/Profile pages and State can be edited in the Account page

-### Version 2.3.1
+### Version 2.3.1/2.3.2
-1. Test if WooCommerce is activated to avoid PHP error
+1. Test if WooCommerce is activated to avoid PHP errors

 ## Installation and Updates
 Download the zip file and install as a WP Plugin, activate the plugin.